West Papua (province): Culture

 Like the other provinces which form part of Indonesian Papua, the Papua Barat province is inhabited by different tribes.

 Traditional houses

-An exhibition house called Rumah Kaki Seribu (Thousand Legs House) was recently built to exhibit musical instruments, traditional clothing, and handicrafts from the Papua Barat province.
-The architecture of this building is inspired from that of the region around Manokwari.
-This traditional house is a stilt house with many pillars.
-The traditional house whose original roof was made of straw or sago leaves and wood as its pillars.
-The poles that are made are short and some are high, the pillars are useful for protecting themselves from enemies and the threat of people with evil intentions or black magic.
+The traditional house of people in this province is called Rumah Kaki Seribu (Thousand Legs House) because it is a stilt house with many pillars which is the reason for its name.
+The roof was made of straw or sago leaves and wood as its pillars.
+The pillars are useful for protecting the inhabitants from enemies and the threat of people with evil intentions or black magic.
+Traditionally to warm the occupants, hot ember will be put below the house.